umass-gis/workshops/content/agol/analyzing-data.md

     1. Under **Calculate Statistics** you can optionally change the area units to square kilometers, depending on your project area size and preference.
     1. Under **Group by fields** I chose to group by feature **type** which will calculate parks area by park type, AKA federal versus state versus local parks.
     1. When everything is set, run the tool.
 A new layer will be created.
-    1. Our original goal for this tool was to ascertain the land area of parks in Amherst.
-In order to actually see the numbers, we need to access the attribute table.
-Click on the three dots next to your results layer and click **“show table."**
+    1. Click on the three dots next to your results layer and click **“show table."**

     ![Show Attribute Table](media/all_AGOL/AD_14.png "Show Attribute Table") So, what this tells us is that there are about 5.2 square km of parks in Amherst, in which 0.53 square km are local parks and 4.65 square km are state parks.
 Adding the instruction to group by feature (park type) allowed us to make this extra distinction, rather than simply a total area.
 From this information, we now know that there are no national, county or regional parks in Amherst.
 If you are a city planner or work in conjunction with a park service, this may be useful information!